Paul Kalambayi

-Paul Mbwebwe Mbiya-Kalambayi (born 9 July 1999) is an English professional footballer who plays as a central defender for club Dagenham & Redbridge.
+Paul Mbwebwe Mbiya-Kalambayi (born 9 July 1999) is an English professional footballer who plays as a central defender for club Barrow.

 Kalambayi is a product of the Brentford and AFC Wimbledon academies.
-He made his professional debut for AFC Wimbledon in 2017 and made 117 appearances during seven seasons as a senior player for the club.
-After his release in 2024, Kalambayi dropped into non-League football and transferred to Dagenham & Redbridge.
+He made his professional debut for AFC Wimbledon in 2017 and made 117 appearances during seven seasons as a senior player for the club in the English Football League.
+After his release in 2024, Kalambayi dropped into non-League football.